marijnbent/obsidian-print/README.md

 - **Command Palette Action**: Activate the print action via the Command Palette.
 - **Printer Ribbon Icon**: Activate the print function quickly with the printer icon.
-- **Direct Print**: Skip the print modal and send your document directly to the default printer.
 - **Debug Mode**: Open the print window with your notes content to troubleshoot and adjust styling issues.

 You can also add a shortcut to the print action for even quicker access.